Ben Roethlisberger: 2002

-2003 season
+2003

 After starting the season with a loss to the Iowa Hawkeyes, Roethlisberger led the Miami RedHawks to an unbeaten record in the MAC, 12 consecutive wins, a #10 ranking in the Associated Press poll, and a 49–28 victory over Louisville in the 2003 GMAC Bowl.
 He finished his 2003 season with a conference-leading 343 completions, 4,486 passing yards, and 37 passing touchdowns, breaking school single-season records in all three categories.
 He was named as the MAC Offensive Player of the Year for the 2003 season.

-His jersey number number 7 was retired by the RedHawks during homecoming on October 13, 2007; the festivities included the RedHawks football game against Bowling Green.
+His jersey number 7 was retired by the RedHawks during homecoming on October 13, 2007; the festivities included the RedHawks football game against Bowling Green.
 Roethlisberger became the third athlete in Miami football history to have his number retired, joining John Pont and Bob Hitchens.
 Roethlisberger's number being retired was the first time in 34 years Miami retired a football jersey number.

-Statistics
+College statistics

 Miami Redhawks records

 All records are from the Miami University 2008 media guide.